Hete/kohana-mail/README.md

 Simple mailer for the Kohana framework.

-Supports the built-in ```mail``` function and the PEAR Mail module so you can send mail through smtp and sendmail.
+Supports the built-in ```mail``` function and the [PEAR Mail](http://pear.php.net/package/Mail/) module so you can send mail through SMTP and Sendmail.

+The SMTP sender for PEAR Mail module uses old PHP4 code that throws strict warnings.
+If imported, it will automatically disable E_STRICT.
+It is recommended to use it in PRODUCTION environment and test with an alternate sender.

 ## Basic usage